aarose/bonsai/README.md

 # Bonsai
-🌳 Bonsai is a CLI tool for managing LLM conversation trees.
+🌳 Bonsai is a CLI tool and for managing LLM conversation trees.
 AI's in the name.

 ![Bonsai logo](assets/bonsai.png)

-It provides a structured way to explore multiple directions of a conversation, experiment freely, and return to earlier points without friction.
+It provides a structured way to explore multiple directions of a conversation, experiment freely, and return to earlier points to continue down different paths without friction.
 Think of it as Git for your LLM sessions: a system that lets you branch, reseed, and graft ideas without losing track of the bigger picture.

 With Bonsai, you can:
-• Maintain clean histories
+- Maintain clean histories
-• Compare alternate paths
+- Compare alternate paths
-• Keep your conversations organized as they grow
+- Keep your conversations organized as they grow
+- Use the visualization tool to better understand the tree

 The result is a workflow where creativity and control coexist, making it easy to cultivate ideas, revisit roots, and guide your conversations toward meaningful outcomes.